hobbe5/hobbe5.github.io/_posts/2016-04-12-namespace-or-module-is-not-defined.md

 ---
-title: The namespace or module is not defined - F#
+title: The namespace is not defined
 category: article
 featured: images/namespace_is_not_defined.jpg
 layout: post